JetBrains/qodana-cli/README.md

 ### View the report

 After the analysis, the results are saved to `./<userCacheDir>/JetBrains/<linter>/results` by default.
-Inside the directory `./<userCacheDir>/JetBrains/<linter>/results/report`, you can find Qodana HTML report.
+Inside the directory `./<userCacheDir>/JetBrains/<linter>/results/report`, you can find a Qodana HTML report.
 To view it in the browser, run the following command from your project root:

 ```console